 Vocations

-Vocations is the Religious Studies course designed and focused on the young woman who is ready to reflect on all she has learned as she prepares to take ownership of her life and her faith.
+Vocations is the religious studies course designed and focused on the young woman who is ready to reflect on all she has learned as she prepares to take ownership of her life and her faith.
 This course helps students bring together both personal and faith experiences and asks, “What are you going to do with everything that you have learned?”
 As students reflect on their own stories, they will also develop a vision of the vocation God has planned for them.
 Students consider how adults look at topics like love, friendship, communication, sexuality, and faith.
 Students examine different lifestyles adults can choose to live a life of loving yourself, others, and God.

 Saints in Church History